 To answer the inevitable question, which sounds better, Acourate, Audiolense or Dirac, since I have evaluated all three.
 I will say they all improve the low frequency response of virtually any system in any room.
 One can model the “ideal” loudspeaker in an “ideal” room and then it is a matter of which room reflections and how many are positive for the sound quality and how many are not, are taken care of.
 There is significant scientific research on this topic and with quite a bit of agreement.
 Having said that, all three DSP room correction software employ different strategies to arrive at the “ideal” result.
 In the case of Dirac, if you are looking for the shortest path to the result, this is it.
 That’s also a limitation.
 Other than different target responses, everything else is pretty much closed off and taken care for you with no user adjustable controls.

 I did not try Dirac 1.x, so have no way of comparing other than reading through the Dirac 1.x 42 page manual.
 I must say Dirac has greatly simplified the use of their room correction software for Dirac 2.
 I did not have to open a manual, I just started using it.
 I found the improvements made to my loudspeakers in my room by Dirac were audible to my ears and measurable in a positive way.
 Recommended.

 I love music and audio.
 I grew up with music around me, as my mom was a piano player (swing) and my dad was an audiophile (jazz).
 My hobby is building speakers, amps, preamps, etc., and I still DIY today.

-I mixed live sound for a variety of bands, which led to an opportunity to work full-time in a 24-track recording studio.
-Over 10 years, I recorded, mixed, and sometimes produced over 30 albums, plus numerous audio for video post productions in several recording studios in Western Canada.
+I mixed live sound for a variety of bands, which led to working full-time in multiple 24-track recording studios.
+Over 10 years, I recorded, mixed, and sometimes produced over 30 albums.
+I wrote a book on, “Accurate Sound Reproduction using DSP” and run an Accurate Sound Calibration service.